 Treating Shoulder Arthritis With Surgery

 In some cases, shoulder arthritis is so severe that nonsurgical treatment options are not effective.
-For example, if the joint is severely damaged, has significant loss of range of motion, or causes a great deal of pain and disability, .
+For example, if the joint is severely damaged, has significant loss of range of motion, or causes a great deal of pain and disability, surgery may be necessary.
 This may be the case if your arthritis is more advanced, or if your post-traumatic arthritis has become a chronic condition.